That’s the theme of my St. Jude sculpture. It seemed like such an obvious choice for me, mostly because LOVE is what St. Jude does and is all about.

 Love and compassion are necessities, not luxuries.
 Without them humanity cannot survive.

 — Dalai Lama

 With your help, the St Jude Las Vegas Chapter surpassed all fundraising expectations in 2014 with a whopping $1,250,000 raised between the Grand Gala Event & the Celebrity Poker Tournament.
 These sculptures are part of that effort to help generate funds for a great cause.
 Sponsors of this project play a major role in creating awareness for St. Jude and its mission of finding cures and saving children.

-This year, it looks like the grand unveiling of all ten sculptures will be at the Crystals Mall inside City Center sometime around late summer or early autumn.
+This year, it looks like the grand unveiling of all ten sculptures will be at the Crystals Mall inside the City Center sometime around late summer or early autumn.
 Until then, The Things We Do For Love will be displayed at various locations around the Las Vegas area.
-Please feel to join my email list and I’ll keep you informed as to where you can see mine up close.
+Please feel free to join my email list, and I’ll inform you where you can see mine up close.

 Helping St. Jude is easy.
 Click here to donate.